Dennis Firestone

 Dennis Firestone (born 22 July 1944 in Townsville, Australia) is a former CART driver who raced from 1979 to 1987.
 He was the 1980 CART Rookie of the Year in finishing 12th in season points, his best season.
-His best finish in a CART race was a pair of 5th places that season.
-He made five starts at the Indianapolis 500 with a best finish of 10th in 1981.
+His best finish in a CART race was a pair of fifth places that season.
+He made five starts at the Indianapolis 500 with a best finish of tenth in 1981.
 An accident at Indianapolis in 1987 resulted in a broken neck and ended his racing career.

-Since his driving days, he has run a California trucking company, and participates in vintage racing events.
+Since his driving days, Firestone has run a California trucking company, and participates in vintage racing events.